ALIRE-HES-SO/llm-sft-workshop/docs/usecase1.md

 ### Input & Output

 [Supervised Fine-Tuning](https://en.wikipedia.org/wiki/Fine-tuning_(deep_learning)) (SFT) is the process of taking a pre-trained language madel, and training further on labeled input–output pairs so it learns to produce the desired response for a given prompt.
-This technique allow adapting general-purpose models to specific tasks.
+This technique allows adapting general-purpose models to specific tasks.
 In this workshop, we will tackle **summarization** in [PEFT Optimisation](usecase2.md), **classification** in [Evaluation](usecase3.md), and in this section, **translating** natural language into [SQL](https://en.wikipedia.org/wiki/SQL).

 To fine-tune an [LLM](https://en.wikipedia.org/wiki/Large_language_model) for translating natural language into [SQL](https://en.wikipedia.org/wiki/SQL), we will thus need to train it on a large dataset of example input-output pairs.
 This is where [Hugging Face](https://huggingface.co)'s [`datasets`](https://huggingface.co/docs/datasets/en/index) library comes in handy to manage all dataset operations, including downloading, loading, and preprocessing.